onconova/onconova/pop-docs/docs/faq.md

 #### Do I need patient consent to include their data in POP?
 Yes.
-Before patient data can be included in POP — whether for clinical documentation, research, or data analysis — appropriate patient consent must be obtained in accordance with local laws, institutional policies, and ethical guidelines.
+Before patient data can be included in POP, whether for clinical documentation, research, or data analysis, appropriate patient consent must be obtained in accordance with local laws, institutional policies, and ethical guidelines.

 Important considerations: